keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/index.md

 and
 [DaemonSets](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)
 in the namespaces where KLT is enabled.
-If KLT finds any of hese CRDs and the CRD has either the keptn.sh or the kubernetes recommended labels, it creates a `KeptnWorkload` resource for the version it detects.
+If KLT finds any of hese resources and the resource has either the keptn.sh or the kubernetes recommended labels, it creates a `KeptnWorkload` resource for the version it detects.